Community Policing

 Community Policing Responsibilities

-Community Police Officers are responsible for developing partnerships within the community in an effort to create a safe and secure environment.
+Community Police Officers are problem solvers at heart responsible for developing partnerships within the community in an effort to create a safe and secure environment.
 This can be accomplished through community mobilization, crime prevention efforts and problem solving (i.e., Neighborhood Watch, Citizen Patrol, etc.).
 Through mobilization, Community Police Officers can facilitate a community’s efforts to create positive changes within their neighborhood.

 Back to top